steezydev/steezydev/README.md

 <img src="./public/banner2.png" />

 <h2>🔮 About me</h2>
 Greetings!
 I am a skilled web developer with over 4 years of experience in commercial development.
-My passion for building and creating something out of nothing has fueled my desire to master my craft in development, architecture, and business management.
-I aim to develop a solid understanding of customer needs and production processes, and strive to deliver unparalleled value to my clients.
+I love building and creating from scratch, which is why I've worked hard to master my craft in development, architecture, and business management.
+My goal is to fully understand my clients' needs and production processes, so that I can deliver the best possible value to them.

 <h2>🏺 My values</h2>